Home/Meats/Raw Elk Skirt

 Instructions

-This quick and healthy stir-fry combines tender elk skirt with broccoli and a spicy ginger-soy sauce for a nutritious meal ready in minutes.
+This quick stir-fry combines tender elk skirt with vibrant broccoli and carrots, tossed in a savory ginger-soy sauce for a healthy weeknight dinner.

 Ingredients